-Is it possible to access Instagram in China in 2019?
-Even though Instagram has been blocked since the middle of 2016, I still remain a regular Instagram user, so I can tell you from experience that it’s entirely possible…as long as you’re prepared.
+Is it possible to access Instagram in China in 2020?
+Even though Instagram is blocked in China and has been since the middle of 2016, I still remain a regular Instagram user.
+I can tell you from experience that it’s entirely possible to use it…as long as you’re prepared.
 Here’s a quick explanation of what you need to know if you want to use Instagram in China.

 Note: this article contains affiliate links, which means that at no extra cost to you, I will be compensated if you use some of these services I recommend.
 The good news is that in many cases, such as this link to ExpressVPN, I’ve negotiated special deals to get you 3 months of free service.

 Yes, Instagram is blocked in China.
 The block first started in 2016 as a means for the Chinese government to control how its citizens use western social media.